 Practice-Based Interdisciplinary Learning

 Taught by a mix of international and Chinese talent from academia and the film and television industries students will be taught in a syntegrative way where theory, practice and industry meet in the classroom and on location.
 The thinking will be strong as will the craft skills and knowledge of the developments in the industry at a local, national and international level.
 The School has an ambitious plan to develop international partnerships within both education and industry.
-There will be opportunities for other film students to spend a semester on the exchange, co-productions between the SoFTA film school and others in China and internationally.
+There will be opportunities for other film students to spend a semester on an exchange, co-productions between the SoFTA film school and others in China and internationally.

-A Complete One Stop Shop for Filmmaking
+A Complete One-Stop Shop for Filmmaking

 Students will also be taught using state of the art equipment ranging from RED and Arri Alexa camera systems to allow 4/5k shooting potential, AVID Media Composer editing systems, DaVinci Resolve software for colour grading, Protools for post-production audio, After FX and 3D Studio Max for special FX, professional dubbing and sound recording facilities, 4k rushes review facility, viewing cinema.
 The students will also have access to professional grip equipment, drones, jibs and jimmy jibs, track and dolly.
 All equipment used will be industry standard and in line with current industry practices.

-The projects originated will be a mix of location and studio based.
-The studio facilities will allow both drama and variety show production on both multi-camera and single camera formats as well as motion capture and green screen special FX work.
+The projects originated will be a mix of location and studio-based.
+The studio facilities will allow both drama and variety show production on both multi-camera and single-camera formats as well as motion capture and green screen special FX work.

 A Unique Offering Within A Unique Learning Environment